porrasm/tiralabra-tank-game-ai/Documentation/weeks/week2.md

 Each bit in the array value corresponds to a possible direction.
 First bit is for up, second for left, 3rd for down and so on.

+Below is an example image which shows which bit value corresponds to which direction.
+In the example you can move to every direction from the center cell, which means that the byte value for that cell is 1111 1111.

 <img src="https://github.com/porrasm/tiralabra-tank-game-ai/blob/master/Documentation/weeks/level_cells_demonstration.png" width="300" height="300" />

+### Pathfinding

+Since the shortest possible route is not very important in this case I decided to start this with a simple depth first search modification.
+In a normal maze this would not work but the levels in this game are very open.

+The DFS modification always chooses the closest cell next.

+After the initial route is found, it re-searches from every node to the next few nodes to see if the route can become shorter.